-The action plan is an internal document to direct the council's locally determined contribution to the Borough-wide COOL2 Climate Change Strategy.
-As an internal document it has not been subject to public consultation, but the COOL2 Strategy for Wirral to which it responds was subject to a series of engagement activities involving partner organisations and the wider public as well as a survey associated with a consultation draft of the strategy. (please stop here and email this form to your Chief Officer who needs to email it to engage@wirral.gov.uk for publishing) Section 7: How will consultation take place and by when?
+The policy is an internal document to direct the Council's 'locally determined contribution' to the Borough-wide Cool2 Climate Change Strategy.
+As an internal document it has not been subject to public consultation, but the Cool2 Strategy for Wirral to which it responds was subject to a series of engagement activities involving partner organisations and the wider public as well as a survey associated with a consultation draft of the strategy.

+(please stop here and email this form to your Chief Officer who needs to email it to engage@wirral.gov.uk for publishing)

+Section 7: How will consultation take place and by when?

-The climate emergency action plan will not be subject to public consultation as it's the councils internal action planning framework and full public consultation took place when developing the borough wide 'COOL2' climate strategy for Wirral.
+The Environment & Climate Emergency Policy will not be subject to public consultation as it's the Council's internal action policy framework and full public consultation took place when developing the borough wide 'Cool2' climate strategy for Wirral.

 Section 8: Have you remembered to: